184.108.40.206 Assessment of divorce & annulment for WidB

 A woman whose marriage has been annulled under the Family Law Act 1975 is NOT divorced.
 Annulment means that a marriage is invalid because:

-- there was no consent by one or both of the parties to the marriage,
+- there was no consent by 1 or both of the parties to the marriage

 - the ceremony was invalid, or

 - either or both of the parties was not of marriageable age.

 Some countries do not have legal divorce and use only annulment.

 Explanation: In certain countries, an annulment is the equivalent of a divorce.